pobstudio/Abf-monorepo/README.md

 ---

 ABF is a hyperstructure to deploy, mint, and create on-chain generative art NFTs.
 No fees + fully self-controlled NFT contracts designed to last forever.
-Join the Corp.
+Join the Corps.

 [abf.dev/docs](https://www.abf.dev/docs)